 Employers have to provide personal protective equipment, for the eyes and face when employees are working around flying particles, chemicals and gases, and light radiation from welding.

-PPE for the eyes must fit properly in order to be effective.
+PPE for the eyes must fit properly to be effective.

 9. Powered industrial trucks